akhodakivskiy/VimFx/documentation/questions-and-answers.md

 in the bottom-right corner of the window (instead of opening the find bar), which is specialized at searching you keyboard shortcuts.

+## Can I edit shortcuts in the Keyboard Shortcuts help dialog?

+No, but clicking on any command in it opens VimFx’s settings page in the Add-ons Manager and automatically selects the text input for that command.
+Tip: Use the `zF` command to click without using the mouse.

 ## Will VimFx provide advanced Find features?

 One of VimFx’s key features is to embrace standard Firefox features.
 As long as